Post Traumatic Stress Disorder Claims

 Have you suffered from post-traumatic stress disorder (PTSD) as a result of an accident, an assault or from witnesses a traumatic event?
 If you have, and somebody else was at fault, you may be entitled to claim personal injury compensation.

-Our solicitors provide a free claim assessment service.
+Call 0800 678 1410 today to arrange a free claim assessment.
 This is an opportunity for you to discuss your case with an experienced solicitor and to find out if you have a valid claim.
-During your consultation, you are free to ask any question you may have about the claims process, the service we can provide or how much compensation you may be entitled to.
+During your consultation, you are free to ask any question you may have about the claims process or how much compensation you may be entitled to.

 What is Post Traumatic Stress Disorder?